ludwigrubio/covid19-HCSC/README.md

 ## Process and learns

 ### Sanity Checked
-As I did it on input files, the sanity check was done in a manual exploratory way, some of the aspects I checked are:
+As I did it on input files, the sanity check was done in a manual exploratory way where some of the aspects I checked are:
 * Description (min, max, median, standard deviation) of numeric columns
 * Number of columns and names
+* Correct/ Expected data type per each column
 * *min*, *max* length per each column to find any potential issue
 * *count*s by State-County to verify not missing dates rows
 * Number of rows